Mike Ford Preview, Player Props: Mariners vs. Rays

 Mike Ford At The Plate

-- In 22 games this season (31.9%), Ford has picked up an RBI, and in eight of those games (11.6%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Ford has had at least one RBI in 31.4% of his games this season (22 of 70), with two or more RBI eight times (11.4%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.